Local duality in algebra and topology: Local duality in stable homotopy theory

-\begin{rem} Note that, in the literature, $C_{n-1}^f$ is sometimes defined as the acyclification functor with respect to $F(n)$, hence in this case would coincide with $\Gamma_{I_n}$ by definition.
+for any $X \in \Sp$. \end{defn} Note that there is a natural transformation from $C_{n-1}^f \to \text{id}$. \begin{rem} Note that, in the literature, $C_{n-1}^f$ is sometimes defined as the acyclification functor with respect to $F(n)$, hence in this case would coincide with $\Gamma_{I_n}$ by definition.
 The following proposition justifies our choice of notation. \end{rem}

 The next result identifies the local cohomology functor $\Gamma_{I_n}$ associated to the local duality context $(\Sp,F(n))$ with ${C}^f_{n-1}$; this in particular recovers~\cite[Prop.~7.10]{hovey_morava_1999}.